learning-gardens/-meta/resources.md

 The best time to learn about something is typically just when you need it.
 After that, [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) helps.

 ![Spaced Repetition Visualization](http://i2.wp.com/www.keytokorean.com/wp-content/uploads/2013/07/cramming-vs-spaced-reps.png?zoom=2&resize=780%2C389)

+Multimodality is important for various learners: don’t just read!
+Read, talk, look, experiment, play, touch, listen, smell, etc. Field trips are great, even if just an excuse to go somewhere with people.

 (image by Jack Cheng)

 I (Lukas) keep an are.na channel on [Effective Pedagogy](https://www.are.na/lukas-wp/effective-pedagogy) links and thoughts.